The citizens of the Baldwinsville area owe a great deal to Miss Lesley Voorhees. She lived most of her 100 years in Baldwinsville.

 Baldwinsville PAC-B, the public access cable channel 98 for Time Warner and channel 30 for Verizon FIOS, is available 24 hours a day to provide video and information of local interest.
 For the convenience of the public, the schedule of the next ten programs is aired on PAC-B TV at 9 a.m., noon, 3, 6 and 9 p.m. daily.
 For anyone that missed a program on TV, many of the programs are available on the internet.
 To access the previous videos online, a link is available at pacbtv.org.

 The Baldwinsville Central School District Marching Band’s home show is set for Saturday, Sept.
-14 at Pelcher-Arcaro Stadium, located on the district’s main campus at 29 East Oneida St. in the village of Baldwinsville.
-Doors open at 4 p.m. and the show begins at 5:30 p.m.
-Admission is $6, and food and beverages will be available to purchase.
-If the weather is inclement, the show will be moved to the Baker High School gym.
-A total of 10 bands will compete in the show.
+19 at Pelcher-Arcaro Stadium, located on the district’s main campus at 29 E. Oneida St. in the village of Baldwinsville.